-We have three Windows 10 desktop PCs for use by the public.
-The machines are internet-capable and are linked to the library printer.
+We have four desktop PCs for use by the public.
+All run Windows 10, are web connected and linked to the library printer.
 One PC is also linked to a scanner.
 Free wi-fi is available throughout the library.

 Walk-in sessions are usually available but at busy times we can’t guarantee that there’ll be a computer free for you to use.
 If you need to use a PC for something vital or time-sensitive – for example printing travel documents or tickets – please ring us in advance during our opening hours on 01609 534584 to book a computer.

 Those aged 18 years and under in full-time education, jobseekers in receipt of JSA or ESA and those whose use of PCs is severely restricted by a physical or cognitive difficulty may use the public computers FREE for an hour each day.
 Each subsequent half hour costs £1.

-If you’re a regular computer user you may be able to save money with our range of computer subscriptions.
+If you’re a regular computer user you may be able to save money with an internet subscription.
 Please ask at the desk.

-If you’re using a public computer and need help, our volunteers will try to offer help if you ask for it.
-Please note that this very much depends upon the IT skills and knowledge of the individual volunteers who are on duty at the time of your visit.
-We cannot guarantee that someone will be able to help you.
-Assistance may be further limited by the need to maintain social distance.
+If you’re using a public computer and need help, our volunteers will try to assist if you ask.
+Please note that this depends upon the IT skills and knowledge of the volunteers on duty when you visit.
+We can’t guarantee that someone will be available to help you.